akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

   - https://github.com/akash-network/awesome-akash/tree/master/alpaca-cpp
   - https://github.com/akash-network/awesome-akash/tree/master/ai-chat-app
   - https://github.com/akash-network/awesome-akash/tree/master/stable-diffusion-ui
-- Additional documentation on how to build SDLs is located at https://docs.akash.network/readme/stack-definition-language andhttps://docs.akash.network/other-resources/experimental/testnet/provider-build-with-gpu/gpu-test-deployments#example-gpu-sdl.
+- Additional documentation on how to build SDLs is located at https://docs.akash.network/readme/stack-definition-language and https://docs.akash.network/other-resources/experimental/testnet/provider-build-with-gpu/gpu-test-deployments#example-gpu-sdl.
-- Participants are encouraged to deploy some existing SDLs from the awesome-akash repository using any deployment client (Console, Cloudmos or Akash CLI) to familiarize themselves with the process.
+- Participants are encouraged to deploy some existing SDLs from the awesome-akash repository using any deployment client (AKash Console, Cloudmos or Akash CLI) to familiarize themselves with the process.
 - Participants are encouraged to build SDLs for AI models from this google sheet that do not already have an SDL yaml file in the awesome-akash repository.
 If the participant already has a container image for some other AI model, not listed in this sheet, they are welcome to use that as well.
 - Participants must submit a PR into the awesome-akash repository and confirm deployment of the model on any of the available GPU providers and post log output and/ or screen recording of it.
 Participants are encouraged to share this on social media as well.
 - **Timeline**: Participants will be given 3 weeks to complete the task but the incentive for completing the task in the 2nd week will be 50% of the max (the first week incentive) and of completing in the 3rd week will be 25% of the max (the first week incentive).